Back to Articles

 A basic model of the SRS.

 The SRS calculation models response channels using a theoretical series of single-degree-of-freedom mass-damper-spring oscillators.
-The natural frequency of each SDOF oscillator defines the plot’s horizontal axis, and a computed response for each oscillator is on the vertical axis.
-This computed response is the absolute maximum acceleration of the SDOF oscillator to the pulse, not the average acceleration.
+The natural frequency of each SDOF oscillator defines the plot’s horizontal axis, and a computed response for each oscillator makes up the vertical axis.
+This response is the absolute maximum acceleration of the SDOF oscillator to the pulse, not the average acceleration.

 Convert a Time History to SRS

 The VibrationVIEW software can implement the max enveloping technique to convert a time-history file to an SRS.
 It supports SRS iteration to create a waveform that meets or exceeds the SRS maximax breakpoint table values.
-The following paper makes a compelling case for the new approach.
+The following paper discusses this approach in more detail.

 Improve SRS Test Development